ljw1004/csharpspec/csharp/statements.md

 A labeled statement declares a label with the name given by the *identifier*.
 The scope of a label is the whole block in which the label is declared, including any nested blocks.
 It is a compile-time error for two labels with the same name to have overlapping scopes.

-A label can be referenced from `goto` statements (§8.9.3) within the scope of the label.
+A label can be referenced from `goto` statements ([The goto statement](statements.md#the-goto-statement)) within the scope of the label.
 This means that `goto` statements can transfer control within blocks and out of blocks, but never into blocks.

 Labels have their own declaration space and do not interfere with other identifiers.
 The example
 ```csharp